JaspervRiel/12Hours/README.md

 # 12Hours
-This is the repo for my social media platform called 12Hours
+This is the repo for my social media platform called 12Hours Social Media